sandersn/manual/Assignability.md

 Even though `Ref !== Box`, we can use the fact that this is the second occurrence of `Ref<string> ⟹ Box<unknown>` to infer that the second check will not provide any new information.
-However, instead of returning true, structural assignability actually uses a ternary to return Maybe.
+However, instead of returning True, structural assignability return Maybe, a ternary value.
 A Maybe result becomes true if all non-Maybe results are true.
 Otherwise it stays Maybe.

 This causes `Ref<string> ⟹ Box<unknown>` to succeed because `Ref.t` is
 in fact assignable to `Box.t` and `item` and `deref` don't matter for